1981 Buffalo Bills season

 Bills' running back Joe Cribbs (middle) rushes the ball against the Jets in the 1981 AFC wild card game.

 The 1981 Buffalo Bills season was the franchise's 12th season in the National Football League, and the 22nd overall.

 The season's most memorable moment was probably a Hail Mary catch against the New England Patriots in Week Twelve.
 The 36-yard touchdown pass from Bills quarterback Joe Ferguson to running back Roland Hooks as time expired won the game for Buffalo, 20–17.
 The win proved to be crucial in giving Buffalo the final playoff spot in the AFC in 1981.
-The Bills qualified for the playoffs defeating their division rival New York Jets, 31–27 in the Wild Card game.
-But lost 28–21 to the Cincinnati Bengals in the Divisional playoffs.
+The Bills qualified for the playoffs defeating their division rival New York Jets, 31–27 in the Wild Card game (their first postseason victory since 1965).
+The Bills would go on to lose, 28–21, to the Cincinnati Bengals in the Divisional playoffs.

 Offseason

 The Bills were coming off of their first division title since 1966, and their first since the merger.
 Coach Chuck Knox's Bills, in his fourth season with the team, were considered a contender in the AFC.

 In their 1981 NFL preview, Sports Illustrated's Paul Zimmerman wrote, "A word of advice: Go to Vegas and take the price on Buffalo to go all the way.
 The odds are right.
 Just look at how close the Bills came last year. ...
 The Bills are a hungry team, on the rise.
 They'll have to stay almost injury-free, though, because they're in big trouble if one of the big boys goes down, (Joe) Ferguson, Nose Guard Freddy Smerlas, Wide Receiver Jerry Butler or Halfback Joe Cribbs, who handled the ball more times (389) than any back in the NFL, counting passes caught and punt and kick returns as well as his rushes."